gregwebs/hamlet.js/README.md

 * Indentation is used to automatically close tags.

 The second point is wonderful - you already properly indent your tags right?
+Let the computer type your closing tags for you.

 ## class/id shortcuts